SenseLogic/CIBYL/README.md

 cibyl --crystal --create --watch CB/ CR/
 ```

-Converts the Cibyl files of the input folder into matching Crystal files in the output folder,
+Converts the Cibyl files of the input folder into matching Crystal files in the output folder
-creating the Crystal folders if needed.
-Then watches the Cibyl files for modifications.
+(creating the Crystal folders if needed) then watches the Cibyl files for modifications.

 ```bash
 cibyl --crystal --replace dictionary.txt --convert --create --watch CB/ CR/
 ```

-Converts the Cibyl files of the input folder into matching Crystal files in the output folder,
+Converts the Cibyl files of the input folder into matching Crystal files in the output folder
-replacing the identifiers defined in the dictionary, converting the uppercase and Pascal case identifiers,
+(replacing the identifiers defined in the dictionary, converting the uppercase and Pascal case identifiers,
-and creating the Crystal folders if needed.
-Then watches the Cibyl files for modifications.
+and creating the Crystal folders if needed), then watches the Cibyl files for modifications.

 ## Version